nasir6/rPPG/README.md

 * Pytorch
 * OpenCv
 * Matplotlib, Scipy, Pillow
-* Git Lfs to track trained model parameters
+* Git Lfs to track trained model parameters or alternatively download the model from [google drive]( https://drive.google.com/open?id=1shRnrUAF5HyA_vwXJfCcrNVFkltT7U5E)

 * We have used deep learning for semantic segmentation of skin and non skin pixels from frames.
 The segmentation requires cuda enabled device